openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 `invalid_token`:

-- Credential Request contains the wrong Access Token or the Access Token is missing
+- Credential Request contains the wrong Access Token or the Access Token is missing.

 The following additional error codes are specified: